andymckay/vancouver-python-day/speakers.rst

 * Wifi is to be confirmed, but you know how that goes at talks, maybe best to assume it won't work.

-* If there's any special needs, let us know.
+* If there's any special needs, please contact us in advance of the conference.

 Ideally we can: